rcarrata/rcarrata.github.io/_posts/2020-03-15-service-mesh-installation.md

 comments: true
 ---

-How to install Service Mesh easy, straight forward and with a basic but fully operational installation on top of OpenShift 4?
-And how are the advantages and caveats of each configuration parameter?
+How to install Service Mesh easily, in a straightforward way, with a basic but fully operational installation on top of OpenShift 4?
+And what are the advantages and caveats of each configuration parameter?

-I been playing with Service Mesh more than 1 year in this moments.
-I tweaked, broke it a lot of times, tried with different configurations and after a bit off playing with other things, I wanted to write some blog post with all the things that I discovered.
+I have been playing with Service Mesh for more than a year at this point.
+I tweaked it, broke it a lot of times, tried different configurations, and after a bit of playing with other things, I wanted to write some blog posts with all the things that I discovered.

 This is a blog post series (I hope :D), that involves all of the configurations, tools, components, pros/cons about this wonderful world of the Service Mesh.

-All of the blog post will be about Service Mesh on top of OpenShift, but as you know you can deploy very easily the exact examples in Kubernetes.
+All of the blog posts will be about Service Mesh on top of OpenShift, but as you know, you can deploy the exact same examples very easily in Kubernetes.

 So, let's start!

 ## Overview

-Installing the Service Mesh involves :
+Installing the Service Mesh involves:

 * Installing Elasticsearch, Jaeger, Kiali